-Your vehicle has been built with an improved engine coolant that allows extended maintenance intervals.
-This coolant can be used up to five years or 102,000 miles (170 000 km) before replacement.
-To prevent reducing this extended maintenance period, it is important that you use the same coolant throughout the life of your vehicle.
-Please review these recommendations for using Hybrid Organic Additive Technology (HOAT) coolant.
+Your vehicle has been built with an improved engine coolant (antifreeze) that allows extended maintenance intervals.
+This engine coolant (antifreeze) can be used up to five years or 102,000 miles (170 000 km) before replacement.
+To prevent reducing this extended maintenance period, it is important that you use the same engine coolant (antifreeze) throughout the life of your vehicle.
+Please review these recommendations for using Hybrid Organic Additive Technology (HOAT) engine coolant (antifreeze).

-When adding coolant:
+When adding engine coolant (antifreeze):

-- The manufacturer recommends using MOPAR[®] Antifreeze/Coolant 5 Year/100,000 Mile Formula HOAT (Hybrid Organic Additive Technology). - Mix a minimum solution of 50% HOAT engine coolant and distilled water.
-Use higher concentrations (not to exceed 70%) if temperatures below $-34^{\circ}F(-37^{\circ}C)$ are anticipated.

-• Use only high purity water such as distilled or deionized water when mixing the water/engine coolant solution.
+- The manufacturer recommends using MOPAR® Antifreeze/Coolant 5 Year/100,000 Mile Formula HOAT (Hybrid Organic Additive Technology). - Mix a minimum solution of 50% HOAT engine coolant (antifreeze) and distilled water.
+Use higher concentrations (not to exceed 70%) if temperatures below $-34^{\circ}$ F ( $-37^{\circ}$ C) are anticipated. - Use only high purity water such as distilled or deionized water when mixing the water/engine coolant (antifreeze) solution.
 The use of lower quality water will reduce the amount of corrosion protection in the engine cooling system.

 Please note that it is the owner's responsibility to maintain the proper level of protection against freezing according to the temperatures occurring in the area where the vehicle is operated.

-NOTE: Mixing coolant types will decrease the life of the engine coolant and will require more frequent coolant changes.
+NOTE: Mixing engine coolant (antifreeze) types will decrease the life of the engine coolant (antifreeze) and will require more frequent engine coolant (antifreeze) changes.